ably-labs/PubCrawler/README.md

 # PubCrawler
-Pub crawler demo app demonstrating some Ably capabilities.
+Pub crawler demo app.

 Note: Work in progress

-This is an app listing pubs in the UK (pubs data downloaded from https://www.getthedata.com/open-pubs)
+This is an app listing pubs in the UK (pubs data downloaded from https://www.getthedata.com/open-pubs) with a realtime layer built on top to demonstrate Ably capabilities

-Using this app, you can
-- List the pubs nearby your location (For the demo, the center of the map is going to be used as your location)
+Features
+- Nearby location search
-- Search for pubs
+- Keyword search for pubs
+- Observation of presence at particular pubs
+- Join a pub using Ably's presence feature
-- View a pub and see how many people are there, Number of people should change when someone enter or exits a particular pub
+- Option to send a simple message when in a particular pub using Ably's publish/subscribe features
-- Join a pub
-- Be aware when someone joins, have options to say 'hi'
-- Be able to offer a drink to somebody in the same pub.
-- Be able to accept / reject a drink.
+- Offer a drink and follow up with back and forth communication using Ably's publish/subscribe features

 To run this app simply checkout the repo
 - Open project in Android Studio (Arctic Fox 2020.3.1 Patch 2 was used to create the project)